colby-campbell/bedrock-server/README.md

 - `!save`, `!online`, etc. — See user and server status
 - Only Discord admins can execute admin/owner commands.

-## Planned Modules

-- **server_runner.py**: Direct Minecraft server orchestration and status monitoring.
-- **automation.py**: Advanced scheduling, routine backups, restarts, and maintenance.

 ## Error Handling

-- All fatal errors return Unix-standard exit code `1` and print structured details for straightforward troubleshooting[attached_file:48].
+- All fatal errors return Unix-standard exit code `1` and print structured details for straightforward troubleshooting.
 - Missing configuration file: sample will be generated, with clear instructions for editing.

-## License

-MIT — see `LICENSE` for details.

 ## Contributing